VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 ## Limitations & Hacks

-So, language isn't perfect.
+No language isn't perfect.
 Natural languages especially so, but almost all languages suffer from a variety of problems.
 For example:

 * Flexability - Can you say what you actually mean?
   * This can be a lack of vocabulary
 * Ambiguity - Can what you've said mean more than one thing?
   * This includes everything from the existence of sarcasm to homophones
 * Cultural differences - Will someone from a different culture still get the same meaning?

-So, lets pick on a language to look at why these can be a problem:

 ### Flexibility: Western Music Notation